Introduction: The Importance of Sleep Consistency for Headache and Migraine Relief

 Conclusion: Take Control of Your Sleep, Conquer Your Headaches

-In addition to a consistent sleep schedule, optimizing your sleep environment and daytime habits are also crucial components of effective migraine sleep hygiene.
-Create a sleep sanctuary that is dark, quiet, and cool, as these conditions promote better sleep.
-Avoid exposure to bright screens before bed, and make sure to manage your caffeine and alcohol intake, as these substances can interfere with sleep quality.
-Regular exercise can also be beneficial, but avoid strenuous activity too close to bedtime.
-These sleep hygiene tips, when implemented consistently, can significantly improve your sleep and reduce the frequency and severity of headaches.
-By taking a holistic approach to sleep, you are not only addressing the symptoms but also the underlying factors that contribute to headaches and migraines.
+Beyond a consistent schedule, optimizing your sleep environment and daytime habits are crucial for effective migraine sleep hygiene.
+Create a sleep sanctuary that is dark, quiet, and cool to promote better sleep.
+Avoid bright screens before bed and manage caffeine and alcohol intake, as these can interfere with sleep quality.
+Regular exercise is beneficial, but avoid strenuous activity close to bedtime.
+These consistent sleep hygiene tips can significantly improve sleep and reduce headache frequency and severity.